 - Online: To obtain your accident report online, you will need a credit or debit card and you must fill out this form.
 You must have at least one of the following pieces of information: the plate number of a vehicle involved in the accident, or the 8-digit DMV case number (which can be found on the Incident Report).
 The cost of requesting a report online is $22 ($7 for the search fee, $15 for the report).
 Of course, fees are subject to change.

-- By mail: We greatly prefer utilizing the online request method because of the immediacy of the results so that other necessary documentation (No Fault Benefits Application, NF-2, for example) can be filed promptly.
+- By mail: We greatly prefer utilizing the online request method because of the immediacy of the results.
+This way, other necessary documentation (No-Fault Benefits Application, NF-2, for example) can be filed promptly.
 However, for those who prefer mail, the procedure is as follows: To obtain a report through the mail, you must fill out a Request for Copy of Accident Report.
 The form asks you to provide as much information as possible about the accident (e.g., when and where the accident occurred, the police precinct that responded, the license plate numbers of any involved vehicles, etc.).
 The cost of requesting a copy by mail is $25 (a $10 search fee and a $15 report fee).
 Again, fees are subject to change.

 Whether you obtain the police accident report online or by mail, be sure to save proof of payment as you may submit this to the No-Fault Insurance carrier for reimbursement.